 Contributing to an HSA outside of payroll does not defeat the purpose – non-payroll HSA contributions are still tax deductible.
 In other words, the same tax benefits apply (outside of FICA), it’s just that they won’t be 100% realized until you complete your tax return.

-If you do contribute to an HSA on your own, it may be wise to adjust your withholding tax allowances with your employer downward, so that less taxes are withheld over the course of the year and you don’t end up with an inflated refund.
+If you do contribute to an HSA on your own, it may be wise to adjust your tax withholding on Form W-4 with your employer downward, so that less taxes are withheld over the course of the year and you don’t end up with an inflated refund.

 How to Deduct HSA Contributions

 Note that you do not have to itemize your taxes in order to deduct your HSA contributions.

 For more on HSA contributions, check out the HSA section of IRS publication 969.